Citizen Science – One Square Metre

 This campaign is totally inspired by Coca Cola.
 Last year I got a brief interview with a PR guy from the mega drinks company, he suggested that I was wrong when I said no matter where I went I always found a product made by the Coke corp on the beach.
 So I thought, how can we make a document of what is on the beaches for the TPP film, and thus this little bit of citizen science was born.

-So todays are from Les Bourdaines and Le Penon in France, and are totally random, I’ll be cracking out a soil sieve as well at some point.
+So todays are from Les Bourdaines and Le Penon in France.
+They are totally random, I’ll be cracking out a soil sieve as well at some point.
 Drop me a line if you fancy doing a couple over the winter, but remember there is gnarly stuff out there so wear gloves!
-Once it stops raining here, i’ll film the whole process as well.
+Once it stops raining here, I’ll film the whole process as well.

 The first one is Bourdaines here in Hossegor/Seignosse